Join us on the Inca Trail to Machu Picchu

 7-day Inca Trail trek.
 26 miles in total, highest point is 4,215m (13,829 ft) above sea level

-Additional info: We have summarised all of the important information you need on this page – but if you’re wanting to find out everything (and it really is a lot of info!), about the trip, you can click here.
+Additional info: We have summarised all of the important information you need on this page – but if you want to find out everything (and it really is a lot of info!) about the trip, you can click here.

 No one does the Inca Trail quite like The Adventure People.